THE AFFORDABILITY CRISIS

 The Problem

 Americans can’t afford to live.
 This is not hyperbole.
 Median household income is ~$80,000.
 Median home price is ~$420,000.
 Average annual healthcare premium for a family is $24,000.
 Average annual cost of childcare is $15,000.
 Average student loan debt is $37,000.
-Add food, transportation, and taxes—the math doesn’t work.
+Add food, transportation, and taxes, the math doesn’t work.
 Two-income households are now required just to reach the standard of living a single income provided in 1970.
+Your parents bought a house on one salary.
+You can’t buy one on two.

 The Divergence: Things That Automated vs. Things That Didn’t